 Stakeholders were engaged during the ESIA process to create awareness about the project and obtain their perceived positive and negative social and environmental impacts.
-All consultations held were meaningful and inclusive of all PAPs/ stakeholders including all genders and other vulnerable groups.
 Consultations were undertaken in order to;

-- Explain the project and create awareness; - Ensure Compliance with both national regulations and international best practice
+- Explain the project and create awareness; - Ensure Compliance with both national regulations and international best practice - Obtain baseline environmental and social conditions in the proposed project area based on local knowledge;

-- Obtain baseline environmental and social conditions in the proposed project area based on local knowledge; - Obtain their perceived economic, social and environmental benefits so that they can be enhances during project implementation and operation; - Obtain the perceived potential negative environmental and social impacts so that they can be mitigated; - Provide equal opportunity to stakeholders to get involved in project planning; - Manage expectations and concerns: by providing a mechanism for stakeholders to engage with the project about their concerns and expectations and provide a mechanism for receiving, documenting and addressing comments received - Build trust with the stakeholders.
+- Obtain their perceived economic, social and environmental benefits so that they can be enhances during project implementation and operation; - Obtain the perceived potential negative environmental and social impacts so that they can be mitigated; - Provide equal opportunity to stakeholders to get involved in project planning; - Manage expectations and concerns: by providing a mechanism for stakeholders to engage with the project about their concerns and expectations and provide a mechanism for receiving, documenting and addressing comments received - Build trust with the stakeholders.